Ashes814/Airbnb/README.md

 </aside>

 - Where has the highest/lowest prize for a list, and what is the reason of such distribution.
-- How well can we predict a list’s review score?
+- How well can we predict a list' s review score?
 What aspects correlate well to list satisfaction?

 ## 2. Data Understanding